Quantum Kramers-Henneberger Transformation: Experimental proposal

 where $g_0=G x\stx{zp}$ is the optomechanical single-photon coupling strength, and $x\stx{zp}=\sqrt{\hbar/(2m\Omega)}$ is the zero-point motion of the resonator.

 The parameter that accounts for nonlinear terms emerging in the QKH transformation now reads

-One possible optomechanical implementation is an atomic cloud of $^{87}$Rb atoms~\cite{brenneckeCavity2008,murchObservation2008,schleier-smithOptomechanical2011} trapped in a cavity~\cite{Aspelmeyer2014}, one can consider typical values $\Omega=2\pi\times 400$ kHz, an effective coupling $g_0\sim 2\pi\times 100$ Hz, and the relevant driving frequency is controlled by the detuning with the cavity frequency, which can be chosen as $\omega\sim 100$ MHz.
-For a photonic population, $n\stx{ph}\sim 10^{4}$, the associated expansion parameter is $\epsilon\sim 0.1$, and the fluctuations of the cavity field should have an effect on the atomic dynamics.
-In the context of AS, one can choose an input field that modulates the average number of photons as $n\stx{ph}(t)=n_0\co{1-\sin(\omega_0 t)}$.
-Inducing such modulation of the effective force requires that the induced variations are slower than the cavity decay parameter $\omega_0 \ll \kappa \sim 2\pi\times 1$ MHz, so that the photonic population gets adjusted accordingly.
+One possible optomechanical implementation is an ultracold atomic cloud~\cite{brenneckeCavity2008,murchObservation2008,schleier-smithOptomechanical2011} trapped in a cavity~\cite{Aspelmeyer2014}.
+The center of mass of the cloud plays the role of the mechanical degree of freedom, which is optically controlled by the coupling to a spatially-dependent cavity mode.
+One can consider typical values $\Omega=2\pi\times 400$ kHz, an effective coupling $g_0\sim 2\pi\times 100$ Hz for $^{87}$Rb atoms.
+The relevant driving frequency is controlled by the detuning with the cavity frequency, which can be chosen as $\omega\sim 100$ MHz.
+For a photonic population, $n\stx{ph}\sim 10^{4}$, the associated expansion parameter is $\epsilon\sim 0.1$, and the fluctuations of the cavity field should have an effect on the atomic dynamics.~In the context of AS, one can choose an input field that modulates the average number of photons as $n\stx{ph}(t)=n_0\co{1-\sin(\omega_0 t)}$.
+Inducing such modulation of the effective force requires that the induced variations are slower than those dictated by the cavity decay parameter, $\omega_0 \ll \kappa \sim 2\pi\times 1$ MHz, so that the photonic population gets adjusted accordingly.